-Because the roadway system is an interconnected network of facilities channeling traffic in both directions from Arterials to Collectors, then to Locals and back again, the concept of continuity of routes is important to recognize.
+Because the roadway system is an interconnected network of facilities channeling traffic in both directions from arterials to collectors, then to locals and back again, the concept of continuity of routes is important to recognize.
 A basic tenet is a roadway of a higher classification should not terminate at a single roadway of a lower classification.
-Generally speaking, Arterials should only terminate at other Arterials.
+Generally speaking, arterials should only terminate at other arterials.
 However, there are exceptions to this guideline.
-Arterials can terminate at very large regional traffic generators or can connect to multiple parallel roads of lower functional classification that, together, provide the same function and capacity as an Arterial.
+Arterials can terminate at very large regional traffic generators or can connect to multiple parallel roads of lower functional classification that, together, provide the same function and capacity as an arterial.

-Process to Change a Roadway Functional Classification
+Process to Revise a Roadway Functional Classification

 A local government wishing to reclassify a roadway must provide the information requested in the Functional Classification Revision Request Template (Appendix A) to the appropriate Planning Liaison.
-This process requires a resolution to demonstrate the Council of Mayors' support for the roadway classification change.
+This process requires a resolution to demonstrate the subregional Council of Mayors' support for the roadway classification change.
 Once approved by the Council of Mayors, the Planning Liaison will submit the application to IDOT.
+These are the steps in the process:

-- A. If desired, the possible request can be discussed with your Planning Liaison or IDOT prior to completing the request.
-This is recommended if the local government is unsure of which functional class their roadway should be.
-Determining which functional class the roadway is currently, is available on IDOTs getting around map (Appendix B). - B. Submit your request in the format of the template in Appendix A. See the submittal checklist in Appendix C, and the FAQs and Top 5 Reasons for Denial or Delay of Functional Classification Revision Requests on the CMAP website. - C. Submit an electronic document providing the relevant part of IDOT's current functional classification map with the desired change drawn in the correct color.
+1. Discuss the possible request with the Planning Liaison or IDOT prior to completing the request.
+This is recommended if the local government is unsure of which functional class its roadway should be.
+To determine the current functional class of the roadway, check IDOTs Getting Around Illinois map (Appendix B).

+- Submit the request to the Council of Mayors' Planning Liaison using the template in Appendix A. See the submittal checklist in Appendix C, and the FAQs and Top 5 Reasons for Denial or Delay of Functional Classification Revision Requests on the CMAP website. - 3.
+Include an electronic document providing the relevant part of IDOT's current functional classification map with the desired change indicated in the correct color.
 This map is available at IDOT's Getting Around Illinois web site (Appendix B).
-Also provide a good quality location map that is to scale and shows how the proposal connects with the larger regional system. - D. The affected Council of Mayors must pass a resolution approving the request for a change in classification.
-The resolution should include justification for the change that does not include funding eligibility.
+Also, provide a good quality location map that is to scale and shows how the proposal connects with the larger regional system. - 4.
+Request a resolution from the affected subregional Council of Mayors approving the request for a change in classification.
+The resolution should include a thorough description of the roadway and adjacent land use characteristics that serve as justification for the change.
+Funding eligibility is not a valid justification.
 The council must vote in support of the reclassification based on the submitted justification.
-The requesting local government may also find it helpful to pass a resolution requesting the change or supporting the change, but this step is optional.

-E. The request is then submitted to IDOT and goes through various reviews before being approved or denied.
-See graphic below.
+The requesting local government and adjacent or affected jurisdictions may also pass a resolution requesting the change or supporting the change, but this step is optional. - 5.
+Coordinate with the Planning Liaison to ensure that he or she submits a complete request to IDOT.
+The submitted request will go through various reviews before being approved or denied, as illustrated below.